-A student shall be dismissed for one semester, exclusive of summer session, if, during each of three consecutive semesters, the student's performance falls under one or the combination of the following two conditions:
+A student who has attempted in at least 12 semester units shall be dismissed for one semester, exclusive of summer session, if during each of three consecutive semesters the student's performance falls under either one or any combination of the following two conditions:

-- a.
-The student's cumulative (GPA) is less than 2.0. - b.
-The percentage of units in which the student has been enrolled for which entries of "W," "I" and "NP" are recorded reaches or exceeds fifty percent (50%) of all units attempted.
+- The student's cumulative grade point average was 2.0 or less - 2.
+The percentage of units in which the student was enrolled for which entries of "W," "I," "NP," and "NC" were recorded reached or exceeded fifty percent (50%).